Kode-Devs/Kode/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: "\U0001F680 Feature Request"
 about: Suggest an idea for this project
-title: Feature / New Feature Summary
+title: "Feature / Your feature name goes here... \U0001F680"
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+Have an idea 🚀...
+Want to share with us ...
+We are here for you ...

+Must Remember to Include :
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+- A clear and concise description of what the problem is.
+Eg. I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+- A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+- A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+- Include any other context or screenshots related to your feature request.

+Now you can clear this text and add your request here ...